 Clothing Care

-Care For Your Modern Shibori Clothing
+Care For Your Marree Clothing

 We preshrink all of our garments after the process of hand dyeing.
 You won't need to worry about shrinkage if you tumble dry on low or hang dry.